Azure/azure-sdk-for-java/sdk/management/README.md

 ### Include single package

-Instead of include the complete Azure Management Library, you can choose to include a single service package.
+Instead of include the complete Azure Management Libraries, you can choose to include a single service package.

 For example, here is sample maven dependency for Compute package.